samuelvanderwaal/metaboss/README.md

 # Metaboss

 The Solana Metaplex NFT 'Swiss Army Knife' tool.

 Current supported features:

-* Decode the metadata of a token mint account
+-   Decode the metadata of a token mint account

-* Mint new NFTs from a JSON file
+-   Mint new NFTs from a JSON file

-* Set `primary_sale_happened` bool on an NFT's metadata
+-   Set `primary_sale_happened` bool on an NFT's metadata

-* Set `update_authorty` address on an NFT's metadata
+-   Set `update_authorty` address on an NFT's metadata

-* Verify a creator by signing the metadata accounts for all tokens in a list, for a given candy machine id or a single mint account
+-   Verify a creator by signing the metadata accounts for all tokens in a list, for a given candy machine id or a single mint account

-* Get a snapshot of current NFT holders for a given candy machine ID or update authority
+-   Get a snapshot of current NFT holders for a given candy machine ID or update authority

-* Get a list of mint accounts for a given candy machine ID or update authority
+-   Get a list of mint accounts for a given candy machine ID or update authority

-* Get a list of all candy machine state and config accounts for a given update authority
+-   Get a list of all candy machine state and config accounts for a given update authority

-* Update all metadata Data struct fields for a NFT
+-   Update all metadata Data struct fields for a NFT

-* Update just the URI for a NFT
+-   Update just the URI for a NFT

 Suggestions and PRs welcome!

 **Note: This is experimental software for a young ecosystem.
 Use at your own risk.
 The author is not responsible for misuse of the software or failing to test specific commands before using on production NFTs.**

+## Contact

+Email: sam@vanderwaal.dev
+Twitter: @samvwaal
+Discord: @archaeopteryx#7615

 ## Install From Source